Moduli of Representations I. Projections from Quivers: Introduction

 \section{Introduction}

-We propose to use tilting theory and birational geometry to study moduli spaces of algebras in the sense of geometric invariant theory, e.g. King \cite{K}.
+We propose to use birational geometry in a functorial way to study moduli spaces of representations of algebras in the sense of geometric invariant theory, e.g. King \cite{Ki}.
 The idea is very simple and can be roughly described as follows.
 For any algebra $A$, we denote by $\Mod(A)$ the abelian category of finite-dimensional left modules of $A$ and $\Rep_\alpha(A)$ the usual affine variety of $\alpha$-dimensional representations of $A$.
-To study the moduli space of representations in an irreducible component $\D{C}$ of $\Rep_\alpha(A)$, we appropriately choose a functor $F:\Mod(A)\to\Mod(B)$ such that $F$ maps a general orbit in an irreducible component $\D{C}$ to a general orbit in an irreducible component $\D{C}_F$.
-Then $F$ induces a rational map $f$ from the moduli stacks $\Mod_{\D{C}}(A)$ to $\Mod_{\D{C}_F}(B)$.
-Let $\Mod_{\D{C}}^{\sigma}(A)$ be the GIT quotient of $\sigma$-semi-stable representations of $\D{C}$.
-It is a quotient of an open substack of $\Mod_{\D{C}}(A)$, then $f$ descends to a rational map of the GIT quotients $\Mod_{\D{C}}^{\sigma}(A)$ and $\Mod_{\D{C}_F}^{\sigma_F}(B)$ for certain stability $\sigma_F$.
+To study the moduli space of representations in an irreducible component $\mc{C}$ of $\Rep_\alpha(A)$, we appropriately choose an $A$-$B$-bimodule $T$ and consider the functor $F=\Hom_A(T,-):\Mod(A)\to\Mod(B)$.
+If $F$ maps a general representation in an irreducible component $\mc{C}$ to a general representation in an irreducible component $\mc{C}_F$.
+Then $F$ induces a rational map $f$ from $\mc{C}$ to the moduli stacks $\Mod_{\mc{C}_F}(B)$.
+This procedure is explained in detail in Section \ref{S:bimodule}.
+Let $\Mod_{\mc{C}}^{\sigma}(A)$ be the GIT quotient of $\sigma$-semi-stable representations of $\mc{C}$.
+It is a quotient of an open substack of $\Mod_{\mc{C}}(A)$.
+Under some nice property of $F$, $f$ descends to a rational map of the GIT quotients $\Mod_{\mc{C}}^{\sigma}(A)\to \Mod_{\mc{C}_F}^{\sigma_F}(B)$ for certain stability $\sigma_F$.
+This construction is explained in detail in Section \ref{S:FC}.
 If we can understand this rational map and the quotient downstairs, then the other one can be understood as well.